Robust Dynamic Walking for a 3D Dual-SLIP Model under One-Step Unilateral Stiffness Perturbations: Towards Bipedal Locomotion over Compliant Terrain: Methods

 \section{Methods}

-In order to address biped locomotion over compliant terrain, we first extend the three-dimensional biped walking model 3D \ac{Dual-SLIP}, previously proposed for rigid terrain, to support locomotion over compliant surfaces.
-For proper evaluation and comparison, we first present the 3D \ac{Dual-SLIP} as it was originally proposed for locomotion over rigid terrain and we analyze the methodology for finding periodic gaits and achieving them using a standard feedback controller.
-Then, we extend the 3D \ac{Dual-SLIP} to address walking over compliant surfaces and discuss the implementation of the periodic gait methodology and the feedback controller on such surfaces.
-We finally define the induced lower stiffness perturbations and introduce the proposed biomechanics-inspired controller.
+In order to address biped locomotion over compliant terrain, we first extend the biped walking model 3D \ac{Dual-SLIP}, previously proposed for rigid terrain, to support locomotion over compliant surfaces.
+Then, we analyze the methodology for finding periodic gaits in such surfaces and achieving them using a standard feedback controller.
+Finally, we define the induced lower stiffness perturbations and introduce the proposed biomechanics-inspired controller.